How to deal with housing discrimination

 Discrimination can sometimes be legal, including if it's:

-necessary to resolve another injustice
+a proportionate way to resolve another injustice

-in the interests of health and safety
+in the interest of health and safety

 the only way that service can be provided

-How to resolve housing discrimination
+Challenging housing discrimination

 Step 1: collect evidence